Aldermen demand trash cleanup along Dan Ryan

 CHICAGO (WLS) --It's an inevitable side effect of winter: litter - lots of it - strewn all along Chicago's expressways.
 It's an eyesore to say the least - one that is at its most glaring on the Dan Ryan.
 From the Loop all the way to 95th Street, it's gotten so bad that two Chicago aldermen have had enough.

-"It looks horrible.
-It gives the impression that the city is dirty and that's really not the case," said Alderman Mike Zalewski (23rd Ward).
+"We're a world-class city and yet, you drive down the Dan Ryan Expressway and it looks like a garbage dump," said Alderman Matt O'Shea (19th Ward).

 "Amazon was here last week.
 Not quite sure where they toured, but if they saw that, that's not an impression we want to give them.
-That that's what the rest of our city looks like," said Alderman Matt O'Shea (19th Ward).
+That that's what the rest of our city looks like," said Alderman Mike Zalewski (23rd Ward).

 The Illinois Department of Transportation, not the city, is responsible for clean up along the Dan Ryan.